What Credit Bureaus Don't Tell You About Disputes: An Insider's Guide

 Bureaus routinely mark these obviously non-compliant accounts as “verified,” because their “verification” is basically just: *does our file match the furnisher’s file?* Not: *does either file comply with the law and Metro 2?*

-At Credit Booster, we routinely structure disputes to attack those technical violations, particularly late payments, collections, and charge-offs.
+At Credit Booster AI covers this, we routinely structure disputes to attack those technical violations, particularly late payments, collections, and charge-offs.

 3. Method of Verification: The Letter They Hope You Don’t Send